Build NetSuite Integration

 Add Trigger in Start Node

 All workflows start with a trigger, which determines when the workflow will run and how data is passed into the workflow.
+For this workflow we will use the Event Based trigger.

-Click on the Start Node, select your native app option and click on + Create New Event.
+, select your native app option and click on + Create New Event

 Give a name to your event and provide all the data related to the contact in the payload.